Allergy Shots in Arvada, CO: What to Know

 - Cancel anytime

 Arvada allergist costs are in line with the Colorado state average, though many residents seek specialist care in nearby Denver at higher metro rates.
-Curex offers at-home sublingual immunotherapy for $59/month, a fraction of annual shot costs in Arvada.
+Curex offers at-home allergy shots (SCIT) for $129/month, a fraction of traditional Year 1 shot costs in Arvada.

 Ready to skip the surprise bills?